HeisenbugLtd/spat/README.md

 ## Introduction

 The SPARK tools (i.e. GNATprove) leave behind a trove of information after a proof run.
-This tool is intended to take these and extract some useful information out of it (like for example, where the provers spent their time, which provers solved the problem first etc. pp.).
+`spat` is intended to take these information and extract some useful information from it (like for example, where the provers spent their time, which provers solved the problem first etc. pp.).
+In a way, this tool serves a similar purpose as the [gnatprove2xls](https://github.com/damaki/gnatprove2xls) tool, but it parses the "raw" data instead of post-processed output, hence it has more information available, and it's written in Ada.
+(I considered using Python, but rejected it, because that would have been too easy).

 ## Motivation